pnxl/handel-pos/README.md

 ### Database setup

-You'll also need a Supabase instance, with tables for the following:
+You'll also need a Supabase instance, with the following tables:

-1. Items, to store all your items
+1. `menu`, to store all your items
-2. Users, for logging who sold what (optional)
+2. `cashiers`, for logging who sold what (optional)
-3. History, to log items you've sold (optional)
+3. `purchases`, to log items you've sold (optional)

 You'll also need two storage buckets, for the following:

-1. Items, to store images of items you're selling.
+1. `menu`, to store images of items you're selling.
-2. Users, to store images of the cashiers (required if you have the users database)
+2. `cashiers`, to store images of the cashiers (required if you have the users database)

 You can name them any of these anything you'd like.
 Enter the names in your environment variables (refer to `.env.example`)

 For columns in the table, you'll need the following:

-- For the items table:
+- For the `menu` table:

   - id (int8, leave default)
   - name (text)
   - price (float4)